cdervis/cppstat/README.md

 Every feature can have an in-depth explanation hidden behind its info button.

 The `content` property of a feature specifies the **Markdown file** that describes the feature.
-This file is expected to be in the `data/content` folder.
+This file is expected to be in the `content` folder.

 For example, the feature P2589 (`static operator[]`) is defined as follows: